HereBeAndre/kaiphy/README.md

 - [ ] Dockerize the application;
 - [ ] Implement Webpack config by adding aliased paths;
-- [ ] Replace CSS files with CSS modules;
+- [ ] Replace CSS files and inline styles with CSS modules;
-- [ ] Keep input form data on browser refresh
+- [ ] Keep current GIFs data on browser refresh;
+- [ ] Find more efficient solution to render GIFs in responsive manner;
-- [ ] Install and configure `husky` (https://github.com/typicode/husky).
+- [ ] Install and configure `husky` for pre-commit checks (https://github.com/typicode/husky);
+- [ ] Implement i18n.

 Known bugs:

-- [ ] There seems to be a bug related to process.env.
-Needs further investigation, might be related to webpack.
+- [ ] There seems to be a bug related to `process.env`.
+Needs further investigation, might be related to webpack;
+- [ ] Currently the meta status related to the API call is not handled properly;
+- [ ] Fix navbar responsive behavior for mobile;

 ## License